Abdur Razzaq (politician, born 1942)

 Abdur Razzaq (1 August 1942 – 23 December 2011) was a Bangladeshi politician and member of the Awami League Advisory Council.
 He was the Minister for Water Resources from 1996 to 2001 in the first Sheikh Hasina Cabinet.
 He was the chairman of the Parliamentary Standing Committee for the Water Resources Ministry.

 Early life and education

-Razzaq was born into a middle class business family of South Damudya village under Damudya Upazila of Shariatpur District in the province of Bengal (now Bangladesh) to father Alhaj Imamuddin and mother Begum Akfatun Nesa.
+Razzaq was born in 1 August 1942 to a middle class business family of South Damudya village under Damudya Upazila of Shariatpur District in the province of Bengal (now Bangladesh) to father Alhaj Imamuddin and mother Begum Akfatun Nesa.
 His childhood dream was to develop his village into an ideal village where everyone would prosper and be solvent.

 Razzaq passed his Secondary School Certificate examination from Damudya Muslim High School in 1958 and Higher Secondary School Certificate examination from Dhaka College in 1960, he then enrolled at University of Dhaka and passed the BA (Honors) in political science and in 1964 he enrolled and passed the MA in political science.
 Later he passed LLB and enrolled as a lawyer in 1973.

 Razzaq married Farida Razzaq in 1973 and is the father of Nahim Razzaq and Fahim Razzaq.